jared-s-anderson/Team04Project/README.md

 # Team04Project
 ## Overview

-This repository is a simple JRPG written in python using the Pygame library.
+This repository is a simple math JRPG written in python using the Pygame library.

 [Software Demo Video]()

 ## Development Environment

 This program was coded in VScode with various extensions including the Microsoft Python extension and Pygame.
 It was written in the Python programming language using version 3.9.1.

+An auomatically correct awnswer can be set by setting cheatAns in GAME_VARIABLES to an integer.
+It can be disabled by setting to 0.
+Likewise you can set your starting level with the level variable.

 ### Additional libraries
 * random